qszhuan/git-x/usage.md

 # Usage
 ## git x
-Here are the available commands:
+List out all the available commands:
 ```
 a	Add file contents to the index
 amend	Amend files into repository